openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/CA1StratumOriens
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'CA1 stratum oriens' is a layer of CA1 field.
-It is part of the hippocampus stratum oriens.
+   :definition: Is a layer of CA1 field.
+Is part of the hippocampus stratum oriens. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014552) ('is_a' and 'relationship')]
    :description: Part of stratum oriens lying in area CA1, superficial to the alveus of CA1 and deep to the pyramidal cell layer of CA1.
-It is continuous with the stratum oriens of CA2 and bounded by the subiculum
+It is continuous with the stratum oriens of CA2 and bounded by the subiculum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014552)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101524
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014552#ca1-stratum-oriens-1
    :name: CA1 stratum oriens